sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 | 14 | Emergency landing (iNav only) |
 | 15 | Critical GPS failure (yes 15, you never want to see this) |

-Note that these values were defined by Multiwii-nav and not all are applicable to iNav.
+Note that these values were defined by Multiwii-nav and not all are applicable to INAV.

 | Nav Action |  Enumeration |
 | ----------- | -------- |